usuyn/usuyn/README.md

 <h3>:book: About Me</h3>

-:house: Living in Seoul, Republic of Korea.
+- Living in Seoul, Republic of Korea. 🏠
-:pencil2: Studying Software Engineering at Konkuk Univ. ( 2019.03 - )
+- Studying Software Engineering at Konkuk Univ. ✏️ ( 2019.03 - )

 <h3>⌨️ Things I code with</h3>
 <p>